Our approach to teaching screen acting is different than most other courses.

 If you are interested in organising a workshop for a group, please get in touch!
 We can also customise workshops to suit your group’s needs.

-We don’t have any upcoming workshops at the moment, but you can check out our practice-based online screen acting course Unboxing: Screen Acting right now!
+We will announce new dates for our upcoming workshops soon.
+In the meantime, you can check out our practice-based online screen acting course Unboxing: Screen Acting right now!

 Make an Impression

-How to make a great impression on the director and the editor, especially if you have very little screen time and almost no lines.
+How to make a great impression on the director and the editor, especially if you’re playing a minor character and only have a handful of lines.

 Stand out on Camera